David Bonderman: Wildcat, Infinity Q, Velissaris

-Personal life
+Personal life and death

-Bonderman is married to Dr. Laurie Michaels; they have five children, and live in Fort Worth, Texas.
+Bonderman was married to Laurie Michaels; they had five children, and lived in Fort Worth, Texas.
+He was reported to be in a relationship with Christa Campbell in February and May 2019 though he stayed married with Michaels.

-In 2002, for his 60th birthday, Bonderman had The Rolling Stones and John Mellencamp play at his birthday party at The Joint at Hard Rock Hotel and Casino in Las Vegas.
+In 2002, for his 60th birthday, Bonderman had The Rolling Stones and John Mellencamp play at his birthday party at The Theater at Hard Rock Hotel and Casino in Las Vegas.
 John Mellencamp played for an hour, The Rolling Stones played for an hour and a half, and comedian Robin Williams entertained guests between acts.
 The party cost $7 million, making it one of the most expensive private concerts ever held.

 In 2012, for his 70th birthday party, Bonderman held a private concert by former The Beatles member Paul McCartney at Wynn Las Vegas for 1,020 guests.
 Robin Williams also performed a comedy routine.
 Bonderman donated $1000 to each guest's charity of choice.

+Bonderman died in Los Angeles, on December 11, 2024, at the age of 82.
+In tribute, the Seattle Kraken added a "Bondo" (Bonderman's nickname) patch to its jerseys and a matching sticker to its helmets on December 12.